fredgibbs/fredgibbs.github.io/courses/making-history/index.md

 ## Student Learning Outcomes (SLOs)
-Through readings, lectures, discussions, examinations, as well as writing assignments, students, upon completion of this course, will be able to:
+Through readings, lectures, discussions, examinations, and writing assignments, students will be able to:

-* Students will be able to EXPLAIN how humans in the past shaped their own unique historical moments, constructed historical memories, and were shaped by those moments and memories over time.
+*  EXPLAIN how humans in the past shaped their own unique historical moments, constructed historical memories, and were shaped by those moments and memories over time.
-* Students will SUMMARIZE and APPRAISE the diversity of historical experiences, interpretations, evidence in order to RECONSTRUCT past events and EVALUATE how history and historical memory can be used and misused for various purposes.
+* SUMMARIZE and APPRAISE the diversity of historical experiences, interpretations, evidence in order to RECONSTRUCT past events and EVALUATE how history and historical memory can be used and misused for various purposes.
-* Students will IDENTIFY historical arguments in a variety of sources and EXPLAIN how they were constructed, EVALUATING credibility, perspective, and relevance.
+* IDENTIFY historical arguments in a variety of sources and EXPLAIN how they were constructed, EVALUATING credibility, perspective, and relevance.
-* Students will CREATE well-supported historical arguments and narratives that demonstrate their ability to read critically, think logically, and express themselves clearly in writing appropriate for their audience.
+* CREATE well-supported historical arguments and narratives that demonstrate their ability to read critically, think logically, and express themselves clearly in writing appropriate for their audience.
-* Students will DISTINGUISH between primary and secondary sources, IDENTIFY and EVALUATE evidence and UNDERSTAND people in their historical context.
+* DISTINGUISH between primary and secondary sources, IDENTIFY and EVALUATE evidence and UNDERSTAND people in their historical context.

 ## Work Requirements and Grading
 - Discussion board posts on lectures and reading assignments (30%)
 - Various essay assignments (30%)
 - Quizzes on lectures and reading assignments (20%)
-- Final Essay on the uses of history (20%)
+- Final Essay (20%)

 ### Grade Distribution